 For example, if you’re running a social media campaign to acquire customers for your app, the sign-up rate will depend on the initial onboarding experience.
 By making it easy for users to learn how to use your app (making the onboarding experience more intuitive), you will capture more customers, leading to a reduction in CAC.

 3. Split test creatives and landing pages

 You should also test the conversion rates of your landing pages.
 Change elements in the landing page like button color or call to action and track their impact on the conversion rates.
-Let the A/B test run for about 2 weeks for you to get statistically significant data for proper optimization.
+Let the A/B test run for about two weeks for you to get statistically significant data for proper optimization.

 4. Specifically exclude what’s not working

-5. Prioritize your working channels
+5. Prioritize your channels

 6. Experiment with affiliate programs

 Lastly, consider affiliate partner programs to reduce your customer acquisition costs.
 Affiliate partners have close connections with their followers and can convince them to buy your products.
 The good thing about these programs is that you only pay the partner a commission when a customer makes a purchase based on their recommendations.
-This will greatly reduce your CAC since you only pay for successful purchases.
+This will significantly reduce your CAC since you only pay for successful purchases.

 Bonus: LTV/CAC: The most important and golden metric for a business health

-LTV/CAC is the single most important metric to gauge the health of your business.
+LTV/CAC is the most vital metric to gauge the health of your business.
 While LTV explains how much a customer is to a business and CAC gives the cost of acquiring customers, the ratio LTV/CAC provides a holistic view of a business and helps marketers determine the effectiveness of their customer acquisition efforts.